MOBILE¶

 Account and Status¶

 In "My", you can view the current account, email, phone number, avatar, and current workspace.
-You can also set your own work status and view today's on-call overview.
-The on-call status is determined by the schedule, and the App will display whether you are currently on-call based on the current schedule.
+You can also set your work status and view today's on-call overview.
+The on-call status is determined by the schedule.
+The App will display whether you are currently on-call based on the current schedule.

 Guance App supports viewing data for all workspaces accessible by the account.
 You can open the workspace selector from Home, Observe, Incident, Schedule, or "My", search for workspaces, and switch.

-If you currently have no workspace, you can go to the Guance web version to Create a New Workspace, or be Invited as a New Member to Other Spaces by other space administrators.
+If you currently have no workspace, you can go to the Guance web version to Create a New Workspace, or have another space's space administrator Invite You as a New Member to Another Space.

 Workspace Members¶